claottoni/Paleogenomics-Tor-Vergata/source/5_ReadsMapping_v2.rst

 Once obtained the ``sai`` file, we align the reads (``fastq`` file) to the reference (``fasta`` file) using ``BWA samse``, to generate the alignment file ``sam``.
 ::

-  bwa samse reference.fasta filename.sai filename.fastq.gz -f filename.sam
+  bwa samse reference.fasta filename.sai filename.fastq.gz > filename.sam

 Converting sam file to bam file